Best Software

 World Commerce & Contracting

-Medium-complexity contracts cost around $21,300, and complex agreements can exceed $49,000 each.
-Most of this cost comes from manual processes: drafting from scratch, emailing versions back and forth, chasing approvals, and waiting for signatures.
+Most of that cost is invisible on any single contract.
+It accumulates from manual processes: drafting from scratch, emailing versions back and forth, chasing approvals, and waiting for signatures, on every agreement the business puts through legal.

 1